Central African Republics

 The former Belgian colony of The Congo is nearly as large as the United States east of the Mississippi River and is a challenge to govern.
 The population—distributed between about 250 different ethnic groups and about as many languages – was estimated at seventy million in 2010.
 Authoritarian rule from political leaders such as Mobutu from 1965 to 1997 polarized the country’s many factions and played world leaders against each other.
 The Congo acted as a swing state in the Cold War between the United States and the Soviet Union.
 As mentioned, Mobutu changed the name of the country and pillaged the country’s finances for personal gain.
 He stashed away for himself billions of dollars in public funds in foreign bank accounts that should have been spent on the people of the country.

 The two wars in The Congo has resulted in the highest number of deaths since World War II.
 The First Congo War (1996 to 1997) occurred when President Mobutu was overthrown by militant forces led by rebel leader Kabila, who was a long-standing political opponent of Mobutu and was backed by Ugandan and Rwandan militant groups.
 Mobutu was eventually forced from office and fled the country.
-Kabila declared himself president and changed the official title of the country from Zaire back to Democratic Republic of the Congo.
+Kabila declared himself president and changed the official title of the country from Zaire back to the Democratic Republic of the Congo.
 This transition in political power caused a shift in the militant rebel groups, which created the conditions for the Second Congo War (1998 to 2003), which was even more brutal than the first.
 The assassination of President Kabila in 2001 permitted his adopted son Joseph Kabila to take power and run the country up to the present.

 The Second Congo War raged through the Congo, bringing destruction to the country and the deaths of millions of people.
-Besides political control of the country, a primary objective of the combatants was to dominate the resource-rich eastern sector of the country, where valuable reserves of zinc, diamonds, copper, and gold can be found in the eastern region.
+Besides political control of the country, the primary objective of the combatants was to dominate the resource-rich eastern sector of the country, where valuable reserves of zinc, diamonds, copper, and gold can be found in the eastern region.
 Before the war ended, the surrounding countries of Angola, Zimbabwe, Namibia, Uganda, and Rwanda had troops fighting on one side or the other.
 The civil war formally ended in 2003 when rebel groups and the government worked out a shared political arrangement.
 Many rebel groups remained engaged in the eastern region of the Congo long after the agreement was reached.
 The total number of deaths resulting from the civil wars in the Congo was estimated in 2008 at about 5.4 million—the majority by the war and the remaining by disease or starvation (AmericanRenaissance.com).

 Armed military conflicts in the Congo did not end with the Second Congo War.
 Conflicts continue in the eastern region.
 These armed confrontations are often referred to as the Kivu conflict because they are taking place in the provinces of North and South Kivu in the Congo’s eastern region along the borders with Rwanda and Burundi.
 Rebels are fighting against forces from the Congo and Rwanda.
 As recently as 2009, fighting continued deep in the interior of Central Africa near the Rwandan border between various militias.
 Such conflicts are not widely reported by news outlets in core areas such as the United States.